MILES OF GOLDEN BEACHES

-At this time you could only get to the resort via rough sand tracks and it wasn't until 1982 when the new main road was finished that things really started to happen.
+At that time you could only get to the resort via rough sand tracks and it wasn't until 1982 when the new main road was finished that things really started to happen.

 Nowadays Morro Jable has something for everyone.
-The miles of golden beaches and clear blue seas, shops, bars and restaurants of attract thousands of tourists each year (at present there are around 16,000 beds).
+The miles of golden beaches and clear blue seas, shops, bars and restaurants of attract thousands of tourists each year.

 Despite all the tourism the old village still remains intact and there is a quaint harbour in the west of the town which is used by local fishermen and yachtsmen and you can still escape the hustle and bustle should you wish to take a leisurely walk along the promenade or check out one of the local beaches.